oriolnunez/rubot_mecanum_ws/Documentation/2_rubot_rbpi_control.md

   - login: ubuntu
   - password: ubuntu
 - You will have to change the password (we use ubuntu1234)
+> Note:
+> - Connect HDMI just after power rbpi4
+> - Keyboard is not ESP and "-" is on "'" key

 **Install Ubuntu Desktop**